Matin-A/Calendar/README.md

 # Calendar
 A calendar program to show specified date, convert Persian and Gregorian calendar together, in a simple way...

-Programmed in java, Run in console.
+Programmed in java, run in console.

 # How it works
 First this program shows current month view (based on your system date), then each time get user choice and do what should...